Net Zero vs. Carbon Neutral: What's the Difference?

 Net Zero

-Net zero refers to reducing greenhouse gas (GHG) emissions as close to zero as possible across an entire value chain and then neutralising any remaining emissions (often called residual emissions and represent no more than 10% of the baseline emissions) through verified carbon removal methods.
+Net zero refers to reducing greenhouse gas (GHG) emissions as close to zero as possible across an entire value chain and then neutralising any remaining emissions (often called residual emissions that represent no more than 10% of the baseline emissions) through verified carbon removal methods.
 Reaching net zero requires organisations to cut their emissions by at least 90% across Scopes 1, 2, and 3—covering direct operations, purchased electricity, and upstream and downstream activities—by 2050.
 The focus is on substantial emissions reductions rather than relying on carbon offsets.
 Under net zero definitions, only a small amount of residual emissions, which are emissions that cannot be feasibly eliminated with current technology, may be offset through methods like direct air capture or reforestation.
 This distinction ensures that the term 'net zero' represents real, quantifiable reductions in emissions that align with global climate goals.

 Net zero is always a long-term target.
 No company has fully achieved net zero yet under the SBTi’s stringent definition, because reaching this target involves a level of reduction that our current reliance on fossil fuels makes extremely challenging.
 Many industries still depend on fossil fuels for key activities, including manufacturing, transportation, and heating, and the infrastructure to fully replace these energy sources with low- or zero-emission alternatives is not yet widely available.